MicrocosmFoods/fermentedfood_mags_curation/docs/kbase-upload.md

 ## Upload Sample Set Information to KBase

+The associated metadata will have to be modified slightly to upload to KBase as a Sample Set.
+The script `sctipts/modify-metadata.py` handles making these small modifications, namely changing the first column to be "name" and changing long lists of sample or run accessions to lists of ranges if the samples/runs are lists that are in sequential order.
+Upload this to KBase in the same fashion as the genomes in the staging area, and set the file type to "Sample Set".

 ## Add Documentation to the Narrative

 ## Create a Narrative with Subsets of Genomes